nautobot/nautobot/nautobot/docs/development/style-guide.md

 * The combination of `nautobot.utilities.forms.BootstrapMixin`, `nautobot.extras.forms.CustomFieldModelForm` and `nautobot.extras.forms.RelationshipModelForm` is such a common use case throughout the code base that they have a helper class which combines all three at `nautobot.extras.forms.NautobotModelForm`.
 Use this helper class if you need the functionality from these three classes.

-* Similarly, for bulk-edit forms, `nautobot.extras.forms.NautobotBulkEditForm` combines `nautobot.utilities.forms.BulkEditForm` with `nautobot.extras.forms.CustomFieldBulkEditForm` and `nautobot.extras.forms.RelationshipModelBulkEditFormMixin`, and should be used where appropriate.
+* Similarly, for bulk-edit forms, `nautobot.extras.forms.NautobotBulkEditForm` combines `nautobot.utilities.forms.BulkEditForm` with `nautobot.extras.forms.CustomFieldBulkEditFormMixin`, `nautobot.extras.forms.RelationshipModelBulkEditFormMixin` and `nautobot.extras.forms.NoteModelBulkEditFormMixin`, and should be used where appropriate.

 * _Added in version 1.4_: API serializers for most models should inherit from `nautobot.extras.api.serializers.NautobotModelSerializer` and any appropriate mixins.
 Only use more abstract base classes such as ValidatedModelSerializer where absolutely required.